-The NTLDR expects the files to load and read part of XP boot procedure that is to be stored continuously on the disk (files are stored consecutively in blocks in the file system and not spread around).
+The NTLDR expects the files to load and read part of the XP boot procedure that is to be stored contiguously on the disk (files are stored consecutively in blocks in the file system and not spread around).

 The fragmented dependency of files for NTLDR in case of fragmentation of boot.ini can result in the occurrence of the fatal error in Windows 10/8/7.

-3. Then on the Windows Advanced Option Menu list select the “Last known Good Configuration” by using the Arrow keys and press Enter.
+- And on the Windows, Advanced Options Menu list select the “Last Known Good Configuration” by using the Arrow keys and press Enter.

-2. Then on the Command Prompt, type scanreg/fix and then press on Enter key.
+2. Then on the Command Prompt, type scanreg/fix > press Enter key.

 3. Then restart again the computer in the normal mode.